AseptSoft Core Documentation

 3. Valve Logic — At each Engineering Item, the active State in the current Step determines whether fluid passes, is blocked, is transformed, or is generated

-4. Visual Overlay — Pipe segments touched by fluid are colored with the fluid's color (defined by the Fluid Parameter).
+4. Visual Overlay — Pipe segments touched by fluid are colored with the fluid's color (defined by the Fluid).
 Untouched segments remain on a separate overlay layer

 🔀 Fluid Competition